apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 In auto-scheduler, we eliminate the most difficult step 2 by automatic search space construction and accelerate step 3 with a better search algorithm.
 By doing automatic search space construction, we not only eliminate huge manual effort, but also enabling the exploration of much more optimization combinations.
-This automation does not come free, because we still need to design rules to generate the search space.
+This automation does not come for free, because we still need to design rules to generate the search space.
 However, these rules are very general.
 They are based on static analysis of the tensor expressions.
 We only need to design a few general rules once and can apply them to almost all tensor computations in deep learning.